Interview tips

 You need to do your research it is important in answering these questions, they are looking to see how interested in working for the company you are.

-You need to use this opportunity to show off what I know about the company and, more importantly, how you would fit in.
+You need to use this opportunity to show off what you know about the company and, more importantly, how you would fit in.

 They are not looking for word for word about what is on their website, but how much you have looked at what they do, where the company are looking to go in the future and what the values of the company are, for example: 'I see you are looking to expand in the next few years and take on more staff in the production area of your business'.